cert-manager/website/content/en/docs/contributing/policy.md

 # Features we will not allow

-Certain features have ben requested before but are not able to being implemented properly or not able to being implemented without breaking the security model.
+Certain features have been requested before, but have not been implemented properly or not able to be implemented without breaking the security model.

 Below is a list of a few of these:

 ## Vendoring Kubernetes related APIs outside of the `k8s.io/` namespace

-Vendoring Kubernetes related APIs like OpenShift specific classes is not recommend as it vendors the `k8s.io/apimachinery` package itself could potentially conflict with cert-manager's instance.
+Vendoring project APIs that also vendor k8s.io/apimachinery, such as OpenShift, Contour, or Velero, is not recommend because the kubernetes dependency is likely to conflict with cert-manager's instance.
 It could also cause a conflict with different Kubernetes client versions being used.

 If this is needed it is suggested to use a "dynamic client" that converts the objects into internal structured copied into the cert-manager codebase.